r2devops/hub/includes/abbreviations.md

 *[Job]:
-A job is a program hosted in R2Devops Hub that can be included in CI/CD pipeline to do a unitary work.
+A job is a script hosted in R2Devops Hub that can be included in CI/CD pipeline to do a unitary work.

 *[Jobs]:
-A job is a program hosted in R2Devops Hub that can be included in CI/CD pipeline to do a unitary work.
+A job is a script hosted in R2Devops Hub that can be included in CI/CD pipeline to do a unitary work.

 *[CI]: